 It happened on Dec.
 17, 1967, at Cheviot Beach in Victoria, Australia.
 The four others Harold Holt was with had planned on going for a swim as well, but after noticing the high tide and strong undercurrent, they decided against it.
 Holt, on the other hand, is quoted as saying, “I know this beach like the back of my hand,” before striding in without pause.

-There was also Holt’s strong stance on the Vietnam War as he was a big supporter of Australia’s involvement.
-As polls began to show a shift in sentiment towards the war, with more and more people unsupportive of it, Holt was seen as a poor decision maker.
+There was also Holt’s strong stance on the Vietnam War as he was a strident supporter of Australia’s involvement.
+As polls began to show a shift in sentiment towards the war with more people unsupportive of it, Holt was seen as a poor decision maker.

-Alan Stewart, one of the four other people there that day, went to get help in the form of three scuba divers.
+Alan Stewart, one of the four other people there that day, went to get help and returned with three scuba divers.
 The divers attempted to search for him, but the undertow was too strong, even for them.

-This launched a massive search operation, one of the largest in Australian history.
-There were 200 personnel from the Navy, Army, and Coast Gaurd.
+This launched a massive search operation, still one of the largest in Australian history.
+There were 200 personnel from the Navy, Army, and Coast Guard.
 Helicopters hovered above.
-Still, the operation was unsuccessful.
-Harold Holt’s body was never found.
+Still, the operation was unsuccessful — Harold Holt’s body was never found.

 In January of 1968, without an official cause of death, the Commonwealth and Victoria Police put out a joint report on Holt that concluded, “there has been no indication that the disappearance of the late Mr. Holt was anything other than accidental.”
 Which was sure to leave everyone satisfied.

 Except not.
 Theories flew all around.
 Some thought it was a suicide; others believed it was a CIA assassination.
 There was the possibility that he faked his own death, and of course, the conspiracy theory that he was picked up by a Chinese submarine.

 While some theories were more outlandish than others, the inability to find a body despite the massive search party still leaves people questioning the incident today.
 His disappearance also made Holt the third Prime Minister to die in office.